8

 Comfort and isolation

 A comfortable and supportive driver’s seat puts the A-Class on a steady footing here – although where it goes from there is the inevitable result of the ‘AMG-washing’ of Mercedes’ modern model lines.
-The A200 AMG Line Executive isn’t an uncomfortable-riding hatchback, but it is a slightly noisy one.
+The AMG Line model we tested wasn't uncomfortable, but it was slightly noisy.
 Not generally because it has a noisy engine, however.

-The A-Class’s ride does seem to resonate particularly coarsely on rougher asphalt, though it doesn’t thump over broken edges too harshly and retains reasonable bump compliance.
-Overall, you wouldn’t call this a firm-riding car, and it should suit a fairly broad range of tastes – but it could certainly have been quieter.
+The A-Class’s ride does seem to resonate particularly coarsely on rougher asphalt, although it doesn’t thump over broken edges too harshly and retains reasonable bump compliance.
+Overall, you wouldn’t call this a firm-riding car, and it should suit a fairly broad range of tastes, but it could certainly have been quieter.

 Assisted driving notes